 Eucalyptus globulus: Use to help clear mucous and congestion.

-Roman chamomile: Use for relaxation with massage, skin care, baths, or diffusion.
+Roman chamomile: Use for relaxation with pregnancy massage, skin care, baths, or diffusion.

 Lavender: Use for relaxation or to help relieve headaches with massage, skin care, baths, or diffusion.
 Some sources have suggested that lavender isn't safe to use during pregnancy.
 However, Robert Tisserand, considered one of the top authorities on essential oils in the world, wrote a detailed blog post exploring myths and misinformation about lavender and pregnancy and looking at available research and scientific information.
 He concludes that all indications point to lavender as completely safe to use when you're pregnant.

-Other essential oils you can use during pregnancy include lemon, mandarin, neroli, petitgrain, sandalwood, tea tree, and ylang-ylang.
-See Allison's book for specific recipes for specific discomforts of pregnancy.
+Other essential oils safe for pregnancy, according to Allison, include lemon, mandarin, neroli, petitgrain, sandalwood, tea tree, and ylang-ylang.
+See her book for aromatherapy blends for specific pregnancy discomforts.

-She suggests inhaling lemon for morning sickness but notes it doesn't work for everyone.
+To help relieve morning sickness, she suggests inhaling lemon but notes it doesn't work for everyone.
 Aromatherapy: A Complete Guide to the Healing Art suggests inhaling spearmint.

-To help prevent stretch marks, massage this blend daily onto your hips, stomach, thighs, and breasts throughout pregnancy and afterward until you return to your usual weight:
+To help prevent stretch marks, Allison suggests massaging a few drops of this blend daily onto your hips, stomach, thighs, and breasts throughout pregnancy and afterward until you return to your usual weight:

 According to Allison, essential oils safe to use during labor include: